 The Oklahoma Rose became the official state flower of Oklahoma in 2004.
 This rose is one of the most fragrant of the hybrid tea roses.
 The state is so proud of their rose that they’ve also designated a state rock that resembles it.

 Oregon: Oregon Grape

 The Oregon Grape became the state flower of Oregon in 1899.
 This grape is a bit tart and bitter with large seeds and is often used to make jelly.
 The yellowish green flowers of the Oregon grape bloom in clusters.
-Some may call the plant the Rocky Mountain grape, hollyleaved barberry, or California barberry.
+Other names for this plant include the Rocky Mountain grape, hollyleaved barberry, or California barberry.